commandus/wpn/CONTRIBUTING.md

 Start reading our code and you'll get the hang of it.
 We optimize for readability:

-  * We indent using tab or 4 spaces
+* We indent using tab of 4 spaces

 Thanks